huanranchen/huanranchen.github.io/_pages/about.md

 **If you are inclined to discuss publication or citation numbers, rely on numerical indicators to quantify individuals, or compare me to others, please refrain from contacting me.
 I am only interested in discussing intriguing problems and insights, not metrics.**

 My preferred email: huanran.chen@outlook.com; huanran_chen@outlook.com; chenhr25@mails.tsinghua.edu.cn; chenhuanran@bytedance.com;

-Please avoid sending emails to huanranchen@bit.edu.cn, as I won't be able to access this account much longer.